-The undeveloped land within Improvement Area No. 1 has been final mapped and contains finished lots with certain offsite infrastructure in place (streets, curbs, gutters, street lighting, etc.).
-However, development of certain portions of the land within the District may be contingent upon construction or acquisition of additional public improvements, as well as local public and private in-tract improvements.
+The Undeveloped Property within the District has been final mapped and contains 11 finished lots with offsite infrastructure in place (streets, curbs, gutters, street lighting, etc.) within Unit 1 and 233 unfinished lots within Unit 2.
+However, development of certain portions of the land within the District is be contingent upon construction or acquisition of additional public improvements, as well as local public and private in-tract improvements.
 The cost of these additional public and private in tract and off site improvements could increase the private debt for which the land within the District provide security.
 This increased debt could reduce the willingness and/or ability of the property owners to pay the annual Special Taxes levied against their property.